gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Expose models as extensions as well:
     - Have to handle creation rules that take inputs: defer creation until the convention is used, and close the inputs at this point.
     - Once closed, cannot mutate an object.

+> Not planning on doing this.
+Model elements will likely be subject to restrictions to facilitate persistence.
+> For backwards compatibility, plugin authors can include a mutation rule for the model element and copy data from the extension to the model.
+> Some stories (not fleshed out) have been added to the backlog to allow extensions as rule inputs.

 - Exact pattern to use to determine which model(s) a plugin exposes
     - Alternative pattern that declares only the type and name and Gradle takes care of decoration, instantiation and dependency injection

+> The pattern we've implemented is good enough for now.
+> An alternative pattern that allows Gradle to take care of the instantiation could be added later if needed. (perhaps if the method is abstract).
+> There may be persistence implications here.
+We may have to own construction for hydration to work.

 - Should assert that every model object is decorated, however it happens to be created.

+> UNANSWERED.

 - Also add an API where a plugin can declare models dynamically?

+> Later, if the use case arises.

 - DSL reference documents the model.

+> Later story.

 - Another plugin or build script configures model.

+> Later story.

 - Creation rule should be able to declare inputs, including (stateless) services.

+> Later story.

 - Creation rule declares input of unknown type.

+> Later story.

 - Settings or init script configures model.

+> Later story.

 - How would a user verify that they got the signature/annotation correct in a unit test?

+> UNANSWERED.

 - What are the rules for valid model element names?

+> UNANSWERED.

 - Do we support generic types? including wildcard, covariant and contravariant types?

+> UNANSWERED

 - How much thread safety do we build in right now? e.g. could two plugins be registered concurrently?

+> UNANSWERED.

 ## Story: Plugin defines tasks using model as input